SiclaitGitHub/osticket-prereqs/README.md

 MySQL is an open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) to access, add, or manage content in a database.
 SQL is the most commonly used language for interacting with databases.

+Select a "Typical" Installastion and a "Standard" Configuration when prompted after installation.